Doom Eternal: Main campaign

 In 2163, fourteen years after the events on Mars, (Note: As depicted in Doom (2016)) Earth has been overrun by demons, wiping out 60% of the planet's population.
 The Union Aerospace Corporation (UAC) has been fully corrupted into a demonic cult.
 What remains of humanity has either fled Earth or joined the Armored Response Coalition (ARC) resistance movement.
 The Doom Slayer, having previously been betrayed by Dr. Samuel Hayden, returns with a satellite fortress controlled by the AI VEGA to quell the demonic invasion by killing the Hell Priests: Deags Nilox, Ranak, and Grav.
 The priests serve an angelic being known as the Khan Maykr, who seeks to sacrifice mankind for her own race's survival.
 The Slayer teleports to Earth and kills Deag Nilox, but the Khan Maykr transports the two remaining priests to unknown locations.

-The Slayer retrieves a celestial locator from the Sentinel world of Exultia, and then travels to Hell to acquire a power source from the exiled Sentinel, the Betrayer.
+The Slayer retrieves a celestial locator from the Sentinel city of Exultia, and then travels to Hell to acquire a power source from the exiled Sentinel, the Betrayer.
 The Betrayer also gives him a dagger to stab the heart of his son, whose body was turned into the apocalyptic demon, the Icon of Sin.
 The Slayer finds and kills Deag Ranak at his citadel in the Arctic.
 In response, the Khan Maykr moves Deag Grav again and accelerates the invasion of Earth.
 With no leads on the last Hell Priest, VEGA suggests finding Dr. Hayden, who knows his location.
 At an ARC compound, the Slayer retrieves Hayden's damaged robot chassis and the demonic Crucible.